| My Story This abbreviated version of my connection to Tovste will

 about my lifelong experiences with that adulterated version

+(and many other misspellings) of my family's name.
 Still, my father had not traced the family lineage very far

 back and he had only limited contact with our relatives in